-The group's history will be needed when the time comes to apply for a study group status.
+The group's history will be needed when the time comes to apply for canonical status.
 A running history of the group, regularly updated, is recommended.

-The history should include:
+The history should include

 - how the group was started

 - date of the first meeting

 - names of original members

 - Mentoring Community information

-- names of Carmelite friars involved with the group, when, and how
+- names of Carmelite friars involved with the group, when and how

 - visits from the Provincial Delegate or PC (names and dates)

+- date of elevation to Study Group status